shi-archive/crpm-eks/README.md

 ## Cloud9 Usage

-1. In the AWS Console, open the Cloud9 environment created above (eks-fargate-ide).
+1. In the AWS Console, open the Cloud9 environment created above (eks-ide).

 2. Once the Cloud9 environment is running in your browser, disable AWS managed temporary credentials.